South Rotary Park

 About the Location

-Established in the early 1920s, the park was donated by the Downtown Rotary Club and named after one of the oldest branches of the Rotary Club in the nation.
+Back in the early 1920s, the Downtown Rotary Club generously donated this land to the city, naming it after one of the nation's oldest Rotary Club branches.

-The park has undergone changes over the years.
-During the Great Depression of the 1930s, the northwest corner of the park was converted into Will Rogers Courts, which provided low-cost housing for families.
+Like many public spaces, South Rotary Park has evolved over time.
+During the Great Depression of the 1930s, the northwest corner was transformed into Will Rogers Courts, providing much-needed affordable housing for struggling families.

 All Features & Facilities